msm8916-mainline/qtestsign/README.md

     **Note:** The resulting image is not automatically signed, this must be done separately.

+ - `strip.py`: Remove section header table and drop hash segment from the ELF image.

 ## License
 [qtestsign] is licensed under the [GNU General Public License, version 2].
 It is mostly based on the specification from Qualcomm's whitepaper _"Secure Boot and Image Authentication"_ (both